What does it mean to be a strong, resiliant, Indigenous woman?

 - Access to weekly cultural teachings*

-* These aspects of the program last 12 months.
-Access to groups will continue for as long as you’d like to be a part of the them.
+* These aspects of the program last 1 year.
 All traditional teachings in the program that you have access to are designed to compliment the class you are taking.
 However, as culture is freely exchanged, none of these aspects are charged for in the cost of the program.
 Please ensure that when you share them, you likewise do so freely and without charge.

 Reciprocity and Protocol are VITAL for sharing culture.
 Please make sure you read and understand this page PROTOCOL, RECIPROCITY and GIFTING